darkfeline/dantalian/doc/man/dantalian.1.rst

 DESCRIPTION
 -----------

+**dantalian** is a standalone script for accessing Dantalian functionality.

-**dantalian** provides an interface to scripts that automate management of file tagging using hard links.
+Dantalian is a Python 3 library to assist file organization and tagging using hard links.

+The commands here are generally equivalent to the respective functions in the Dantalian library, with some command line sugar.
+Therefore, make sure to read the documentation in addition to the man pages!

 OPTIONS
 -------